hugeandbulk/hugeandbulk/ePay/readme.md

 ePay and it's mechanism, coined by Prabhat Kumar in 2022.

-Further, this idea is agreed by Zareen Khan
+Further, this idea is agreed by Zareen Khan.

+<b>Company : ePay Payment System.</b>

 by — Prabhat Kumar and Zareen Khan